alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 ---

-# Task 6: Analysis of TCP packet capture
+# Task 6: Analysis of a TCP Packet Capture

 Let's try something else not directly related to programming.
 Let's see if modern AI assistants can handle a task of analyzing a TCP packet capture.